rudelm/rudelm.github.io/content/post/2016-12-15-a-few-things-youll-need-to-keep-in-mind-when-deleting-your-yahoo-and-flickr-account.md

 If you want to delete your Flickr and Yahoo account, you have to keep a few things in mind:

   * The Yahoo account deletion page will require your current password.
-  * If you used the flickr app for 2 Factor Authentication, you&#8217;ll need to disable it.
+  * If you used the flickr app for 2 Factor Authentication, you'll need to disable it.
 Otherwise you cannot use your Yahoo account password to delete the account.
   * If you want to save your pictures from Flickr, go to the camera roll.
-Select every image you&#8217;ll need and then you can select download.
+Select every image you'll need and then you can select download.
 There is no need for any special tool.
-  * If you [delete your flickr](https://www.flickr.com/account/delete/) account first, you&#8217;ll automatically create a new flickr account once you&#8217;ve open the flickr page again.
-But don&#8217;t worry, this new account will be deleted automatically once you&#8217;ve [deleted the Yahoo account](https://help.yahoo.com/kb/SLN2044.html).
+  * If you [delete your flickr](https://www.flickr.com/account/delete/) account first, you'll automatically create a new flickr account once you've open the flickr page again.
+But don't worry, this new account will be deleted automatically once you've [deleted the Yahoo account](https://help.yahoo.com/kb/SLN2044.html).
   * Uninstall all apps on your computers or mobile devices linked to Yahoo.
   * Uninstall any WordPress plugins linking to Flickr.
   * Remove any links to Flickr, e.g. in [ifttt](https://ifttt.com/).

-I&#8217;m considering now uploading my pictures to [500px](https://500px.com/).
+I'm considering now uploading my pictures to [500px](https://500px.com/).
 It is sad to leave Flickr, I always liked the groups and the sheer amount of inspiration and ideas.